The Genius of the Everyday

 Everything depends on the daily.

 Skills depend on the daily, too.
 Mastery doesn’t happen overnight.
-It begins by being ordinary but interested, by practicing until proficiency comes, and eventually discovering that all those small efforts have added up to greatness.
+It begins by being ordinary but interested, by practicing until proficiency comes, and eventually discovering that all those small efforts perhaps, one day, add up to greatness.

 Discovering the Power of the Daily

 Years ago, I embarked on a writing experiment.
 I committed to writing and publishing a blog post every single day.
 For about six months, that’s exactly what I did.
-And what I learned was remarkable.
+And what I learned was pretty convincing.

-Yes, as you’d expect, my technique improved simply through practice.
+You would assume there would be some improvement in technique simply through practice.
 But the most surprising discovery was how much easier it became to generate ideas.
-The more I wrote, the more ideas flowed—and in greater variety.
-What started as a discipline became a rhythm, and that rhythm developed its own momentum.
+The more I wrote, the more ideas flowed - in both greater number and variety.
+I was technically investing more work, but it felt a lot easier.
+I was feeding a daily rhythm, and it was rewarding me by developing its own momentum.

 I’ve seen the same pattern in friends who’ve taken on challenges like “100 days of creativity.”
-Watching their work pour out over time is inspiring, and it underscores a powerful truth: when you feed a daily rhythm, it rewards you with growth and momentum.
+Watching their work pour out over time was inspiring, and it underscores a power of the daily practice.

 What Could You Transform with the Genius of the Daily?